shanghaitech-igem/iweb/2025/notes/2/index.md

 ![link selectors](https://cs50.harvard.edu/web/2020/notes/0/images/selectors2.png)

 * Not only can we use CSS to change what an element looks like permanently, but also what it looks like under certain conditions.
 For example, what if we wanted a button to change color when we hover over it?
-We can acheive this using a [CSS pseudoclass](https://www.w3schools.com/css/css_pseudo_classes.asp), which provides additional styling during special circumstances.
+We can achieve this using a [CSS pseudoclass](https://www.w3schools.com/css/css_pseudo_classes.asp), which provides additional styling during special circumstances.
 We write this by adding a colon after our selector, and then adding the circumstance after that colon.
 * In the case of the button, we would add `:hover` to the button selector to specify the design only when hovering:
   ```html
   <!DOCTYPE html>